Will the Pistons cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Additional Pistons Insights & Trends

-- Over its last 10 games, Detroit has two wins against the spread, and is 0-10 overall.
+- Over its past 10 games, Detroit has one win against the spread, and is 0-10 overall.

-- In their past 10 games, the Pistons have gone over the total five times.
+- The Pistons have hit the over in five of their last 10 games.

 - Detroit is 3-3 against the spread and 1-5 overall when it scores more than 115.5 points.